English fans can be excused for never been quite sure what to expect when a striker swaps the Eredivisie for the Premier League.

-Will it be the next Robin van Persie or Ruud van Nistelrooy?
+Will they be the next Robin van Persie or Ruud van Nistelrooy?
 Or are they being sold false goods?
 Think Ricky van Wolfswinkel.
-A star in Holland with Utrecht and then in Portugal with Sporting but scorer of precisely one goal in England during a full season with Norwich.
+A star in Holland with Utrecht and then in Portugal with Sporting but the scorer of precisely one goal in England during a full season with Norwich.

 Yes, Kuyt ran around a lot.
 He worked for the team.
 He put in a shift.
 Ironically, that was part of the reason why his career at Liverpool will be remembered as that of honest pro rather than superstar.